Difference Between Direct Tax and Indirect Tax

 |Types of taxes||The different types of popular direct taxes are income tax, wealth tax, corporation tax, property tax gift tax, and inheritance tax.||The different types of indirect taxes are central excise, central sales tax, service tax, customs duty, octroi, value-added tax (VAT), and securities transaction tax (STT).|

 If we compare both the taxes, then both have their own sets of positives and negatives.
 Indirect taxes are easy to be collected since they are passed on by the manufacturers or sellers to the consumers who have to essentially pay these taxes if they purchase goods and services.

 Direct taxes are relatively harder to collect if there is no proper collection process and are entirely dependent on the income level of the individual.

-This has been a guide to the Direct Tax vs Indirect Tax.
+This article has been a guide to the Direct Tax vs. Indirect Tax.
 Here we discuss the top differences between direct tax and indirect tax along with infographics and comparison table.
 You may also have a look at the following articles –